qzaidi/magickwand/README.md

 brew install imagemagick  --disable-openmp
 ```

-On MacOS, I had trouble using the default recipie for imagemagick, as openmp would cause node process to hang.
+I had trouble using the default recipe for imagemagick, as openmp would cause node process to hang.
 Make sure you have disabled openmp while building Imagemagick.If you use homebrew, use the --disable-openmp
 option while installing imagemagick.